JacobSanford/docker-rtmp-multistream/docs/security.md

 This document describes the security features and considerations for docker-rtmp-multistream.

+## Reporting Security Issues

+If you discover a security vulnerability, please email the maintainer directly rather than opening a public issue.

 ## Input Validation

 All environment variables are validated before being used in configuration files to prevent injection attacks and configuration tampering.